-Whether you use steam iron or steam generator iron, the tank is filled up to the brim with water for creating the steam.
-Even though the device has a built-in self-cleaning and anti-calc feature, however, the water that resides in it can still contain limescale.
+Whether you are using a steam iron or a steam generator iron, the water tank will still be filled to the brim with water in order to create the steam.
+Your iron will most likely have a built-in self-cleaning and anti-calc feature, however, the water that resides in it can still contain some limescale.

 How can you clean the steam generator iron?

-All you have to do is to mix up one tablespoon of organic vinegar with two tablespoons of distilled water.
-Just fill the water reservoir with this solution and set the iron to its highest temperature, and let the steam generate for 5 minutes or so.
+You need to mix up one tablespoon of organic vinegar with two tablespoons of distilled water.
+After this, fill up the water reservoir with the solution you created and set the iron to its highest temperature, and let the steam generate for 5 minutes or so.
 This is certainly my favourite method, however, there are tons of ways of doing it, check them out:

 - Fill the water tank with water.